 Before sleeves became popular for recreational lifting purposes, they were often used solely for joint warmth.
 In fact, some athletes use sleeves without even realizing that one of their main purposes is to keep the knee warm.
 Material, strength sport, and fit will all play a role in this factor, as the level of compression will also influence some of the joint’s warmth under a sleeve.

-In our warmth assessments we look at multiple factors that influence a sleeve’s ability to keep the joint warm.
+In our warmth assessments, we look at multiple factors that influence a sleeve’s ability to keep the joint warm.
 For example, we took into consideration how the sleeve fit and what type of material it was made of.
-The main factor we looked for was plain and simple, which was, how the actual sleeve worked to keep the joint warm.
+The main factor we looked for was simple: how the actual sleeve worked to keep the joint warm.

 Construction and Durability

 A lot of athletes don’t realize how many knee sleeve designs there are, so we tried to identify as many as we could.
-For example, some examples of different sleeve designs include: four-panel, tapered, and cylinder.
+For example, different sleeve designs include four-panel, tapered, and cylinder.
 These different forms of construction will influence almost every other factor that will cater a sleeve’s perfect fit to you.

 The most common sleeve design is a tapered fit, which is your standard fitting sleeve.
 This sleeve is versatile and will work for multiple athletes in a variety of sports, an example of this would be the Rehband 7mm Knee Sleeve.
-The cylinder-esque design is most commonly used in more rigid sleeves like SBD and Slingshot STrong sleeves.
-The four-panel design is the least common of the three, and has multiple pieces of material sewn together into one sleeve.
-Bear Komplex sleeves utilize this design.
+The cylinder-esque design is most commonly used in more rigid sleeves like SBD and Slingshot Strong sleeves.
+The four-panel design is the least common of the three and has multiple pieces of material sewn together into one sleeve.

 Another method to predict a sleeve’s durability is to look at its edges.
 Most sleeves have hemmed or enclosed edges that will prevent them from ripping or fraying prematurely.
 Also, the tighter a sleeve’s edges are cared for, then the less chance you have of them stretching out over time.